 Consequently, the number of passengers makes no difference to airfare, which depends rather on the type of airplane and the destination.

-The business sector uses aviation more and more as an indispensable tool for work.
+An indispensable tool The business sector uses aviation more and more as an indispensable tool for work.
 It allows getting around annoyances and the frequent delays that plague commercial aviation: “Today private aviation is less a luxury than a must for efficiency, for quality of service and time saving,” says Franck Madignier, President and CEO of TAG Aviation Europe.
 Our clients call on our services first of all to get to their destination on time and in good shape.
 We often tell certain clients who try to compare private airplanes to yachts that no one has ever wanted to spend a whole weekend in their air plane.”
 Private aviation saves time but also money.
 It’s not uncommon for clients to fly with their lawyers, to optimize their schedule and save on honorariums.

 “It’s sometimes difficult to differentiate between a business clientele and one of leisure, Madignier points out.
 Many of our trips combine both.
 That changes nothing for us: we offer the same services either way.